azuredevcollege/trainingdays/day6/challenges/challenge4.md

 Successfully tagged ozgurozturknet/node:latest
 ```

-Docker started to build the image again.
+Docker started to build an image again.
 First step, nothing changed, used the cache.
 Second step, nothing changed, used the cache.
 Third step, nothing changed, used the cache.
-But fourth step, we wanted to copy server.js file that has been changed.
-Old layer that docker has cached before is invalid now.
-So docker started to execute that instruction and created a new layer and didn't use the cached version.
-And each instruction after that has been executed again and docker didn't use the cache.
-Because something has changed and the rest of the layers have changed too.
-So docker can't use the cache for them too.
+But fourth step, we wanted to copy server.js file, which has been changed.
+Old layer that Docker has created and cached before is invalid now.
+So Docker started to execute that instruction and created a new layer and didn't use the cached version.
+And each instruction after that has been executed again and Docker didn't use the cache.
+Because something has changed and the rest of the layers should be affected too.
+Therefore, Docker can't use cache for them too.
 That's kind of important thing to know.
-Because an image is built during the final stage of the build process, you can minimize image layers by leveraging build cache.
+Because you can speed up build process by leveraging build cache.
+But order of Dockerfile instructions is important.

-For example, if your build contains several layers, like this, you can order them from the less frequently changed (to ensure the build cache is reusable) to the more frequently changed.
-If we move  ```COPY server.js .``` from 4. step to anywhere after the ```RUN npm install``` instruction, this means that, we can change anything in this file and Docker will not run npm install each time when we build the image.
+For example, if your Dockerfile contains several instruction, like ours, you can order them from the less frequently changed (to ensure the build cache is reusable) to the more frequently changed.
+If we move  ```COPY server.js .``` from 4. step to anywhere after the ```RUN npm install``` instruction, this means that, we can change anything in this server.js file and Docker will not rerun npm install each time when we build that image again and use cache for that step.
 (Visit https://docs.docker.com/develop/develop-images/dockerfile_best-practices/  for Dockerfile best practices)

 It's time to create a container from that image and see if it's working properly.